Add Instant Garlic and Citrus Sunshiney Flavor with this Homemade Mojo!

-- Spices – a little bit of dried oregano & ground cumin adds warm, earthy flavor.
+- Ground cumin adds warm, earthy flavor.

 - Honey, which is not traditional, but I always love using a touch of honey in marinades to help create those addictive crispy-charred bits on the grill.
 The littlest bit of honey adds the perfect kiss of sweetness to offset all the brightness of the fresh citrus in this mojo grilling marinade.

 Building off the simplicity of its ingredients, this Cuban-inspired mojo marinade couldn’t be easier to make.
-It takes less than 10 minutes to throw together!

-The marinating time will vary based on the type of protein you’d like to use.
+Suggested Marinating Time: Marinating time will vary based on the type of protein you’d like to use.
 Because of the amount of fresh citrus juice used in mojo, it’s important not to marinate for too long, as it will have a terrible impact on the texture of meat.
 (Mushy, mealy protein = no good!)

 Having tested this mojo grilling marinade on a variety of different proteins with a variety of different marinating times, here’s what we suggest:

-- Veggies – at least 20 minutes & up to 24 hours.
+- Veggies – at least 20 minutes and up to 24 hours.

-2 easy flavor variations you can try:
+Here’s 2 easy flavor variations to try…

-- Spicy mojo: Finely dice a jalapeno pepper & add it to your homemade mojo.
+- Spicy mojo: Finely dice a jalapeno pepper and add it to your homemade mojo.
 Be sure to deseed some or all of the jalapeno if you don’t want to add too much of a kick.

-- Smoky mojo: Chop a chipotle pepper (from a can, packed in adobo sauce) & add it to your mojo marinade.
+- Smoky mojo: Chop a chipotle pepper (from a can, packed in adobo sauce) and add it to your mojo marinade.
 If you don’t want to add too much heat, you can also simply use the adobo sauce from the can – 1-2 tablespoons will be plenty.

 - Chicken.
-I love the way that the citrusy flavor of this mojo balances out the richness in chicken thighs & drumsticks, but chicken breasts work great too!
+I love the way that the citrusy flavor of this mojo balances out the richness in chicken thighs and drumsticks, but chicken breasts work great too!
 Feel free to go for bone-in or boneless, skinless – whatever you love most.

 - Seafood.
 Mojo marinated shrimp skewers…yes, please!!

 - Pork.
-Pork & mojo are a match made in HEAVEN.
+Pork and mojo are a match made in HEAVEN.
 If you’re sticking to the grill, leaner cuts like pork chops or pork tenderloin will be great.
 If you want to make Cuban-style roasted pork, grab pork shoulder.

 - Beef.
 Homemade mojo marinade might not be the first thing you think of when it comes to red meat, but it’s pretty darn delicious.
 Stick with cuts that have great marbling, like flank or skirt steak.